corynorris/voting-app-react/README.md

 ## Contents

-`voting-client` - This is the client code containing the `React` code.
+`voting-client/` - This is the client code containing the `React` code.
-`voting-server` - This is the server that runs the vote, and calculates the results of the vote as well as the next available choices.
+`voting-server/` - This is the server that runs the vote, and calculates the results of the vote as well as the next available choices.